This is the multi-page printable view of this section. Click here to print.

 - ...

-Plugins deploying Helm Charts into remote clusters support exposed services.
+Plugins deploying Helm Charts into remote clusters support exposing their services and ingresses in two ways:

 greenhouse.sap/expose: "true"